enova/pgl_ddl_deploy/README.md

  - When you want to replicate all user tables
  - When you want to replicate only a subset of tables in a schema that will not have any foreign key dependencies to other schemas

+Some of these edge cases can be minimized with the `exclude_alter_table_subcommands` option, which was developed precisely because for us, the most common failures were things like `DISABLE TRIGGER` for a trigger that does not exist on the subscriber.

 In this case, the DDL statement could fail on the subscriber.
 To resolve this, see [Resolving Failed DDL on Subscribers](#resolving_failed).